Bjernson/aws-java-spring-dev-workshop/doc-module-00.md

 - Create on EC2 Role and Lambda Role with admin access privilege.
 (See section 3.)

 **Optional**
-- Install YAML editor, Eclipse plugin
+- Install YAML editor, Eclipse plug in
 - Install MySQL (Please see below appendix)

 **The installation generally takes 10 ~ 30mins.
 Attendees should prepare all installations for their developing environment before starting this workshop.**